 - Scroll down to the Advanced section and click on LiteSpeed Web Cache Manager

-- Scroll down and click on WordPress Cache
+- Scroll down and click on WordPress Cache.

 - You will see a list of all your WordPress installations (by directory) under your current cPanel account.

-This will usually be ~/public_html but may be different if you have more than one installation or you have installed WordPress in a different folder.
+This will usually be ~/public_html, but may be different if you have more than one installation or you have installed WordPress in a different folder.

 (If you don't see your website directory at all, click on Re-scan) - Tick the box next to your WordPress directory and then click on Enable.